zhanglabtools/DSMO.course/README.md

 - Tropp, J. A. (2004).
 Greed is good: Algorithmic results for sparse approximation. *IEEE Transactions on Information theory*, *50*(10):2231–2242.
 - Wu, Y., Rosca, M., and Lillicrap, T. P. (2019).
 Deep compressed sensing. *CoRR*, abs/1905.06723
 - Xu, Z., Zhang, H., Wang, Y., Chang, X., and Liang, Y. (2010).
 L 1/2 regularization. *Science China Information Sciences*, *53*(6):1159–1169.

+##  Subspace Clustering

+### Software

+- [SPARSE SUBSPACE CLUSTERING](http://vision.jhu.edu/code/) Sparce Subspace Clustering (SSC) is a sparse representation and spectral clustering based method for clustering a set of data points lying in a union of low-dimensional subspaces into their respective subspaces.
+Please visit the corresponding SSC research page for more information.
+Depending on how sparse representation is computed, there are two variances of SSC.
+- [LOW-RANK SUBSPACE CLUSTERING (LRSC)](http://vision.jhu.edu/code/) The code below is the low-rank subspace clustering code used in our experiments for our CVPR 2011 publication.
+We note that if your objective is subspace clustering, then you will also need some clustering algorithm.
+We found that spectral clustering from Ng, Jordan et. al. performed the best.
+- [LOW-RANK-REPRESENTATION](https://sites.google.com/site/guangcanliu/) is the code for low rank representation.
+4. [DEEP-SUBSPACE-CLUSTERING](https://github.com/panji1990/Deep-subspace-clustering-networks) is a tensorflow implementation for our NIPS'17 paper: Pan Ji*, Tong Zhang*, Hongdong Li, Mathieu Salzmann, Ian Reid.
+Deep Subspace Clustering Networks. in NIPS'17.

+###  Key papers

+- Ehsan Elhamifar; René Vidal(2013) Sparse Subspace Clustering: Algorithm, Theory, and Applications IEEE Transactions on Pattern Analysis and Machine Intelligence ( Volume: 35 , Issue: 11 , Nov.
+2013 )
+-	Canyi Lu; Jiashi Feng; Zhouchen Lin; Tao Mei; Shuicheng Yan(2019) Subspace Clustering by Block Diagonal Representation IEEE Transactions on Pattern Analysis and Machine Intelligence ( Volume: 41 , Issue: 2 , Feb.
+1 2019 )
+-	Mahdi Soltanolkotabi, Ehsan Elhamifar and Emmanuel J. Candes(2013) Robust subspace clustering
+The Annals of Statistics 42(2) · January 2013
+-	Guangcan Liu, Zhouchen Lin and Yong Yu(2010) Robust Subspace Segmentation by Low-Rank Representation.
+Proceedings of the 27th International Conference on Machine Learning, Haifa, Israel, 2010.
+-	Can-Yi Lu, Hai Min, Zhong-Qiu Zhao, Lin Zhu, De-Shuang Huang, and Shuicheng Yan(2012) Robust and Efficient Subspace Segmentation via Least Squares Regression ECCV 2012
+-	Pan Ji, Tong Zhang, Hongdong Li, Mathieu Salzmann and Ian Reid(2017) Deep Subspace Clustering Networks 31st Conference on Neural Information Processing Systems (NIPS 2017), Long Beach, CA, USA.
+-	Ulrike von Luxburg (2007) A Tutorial on Spectral Clustering